Table of Contents

 Ownership, reporting, and QBR defense

-Reporting is where AI search either survives QBR or gets cut.
-You need views by search term, revenue per term, zero-results queries, margin impact, and how search interacts with other surfaces.
-If a vendor can’t surface that cleanly, your BI team will hate it and you’ll end up trusting top-line numbers you can’t explain.
+Reporting is key to keeping your AI search tool after a quarterly review.
+You need to see data by search term, revenue per term, zero-result queries, margin impact, and how search affects other areas.
+If a vendor can’t provide this clearly, your BI team will be frustrated and you’ll have to rely on numbers you can’t explain.

 • Assign a single owner: often the ecommerce manager or performance lead, not IT.